 The Tempest and Hamlet are the main inspirations for this great series.
 And if you haven't read/watched'em you surely should.
 Zetsuen no Tempest has a confusing and complex story that is hard yet easy to understand.
 Pretty contradictory isn't it?
 Well you should forget such word when reading this story, because the story is just too wonderous to be tainted by such trivial (buzz)word like 'contradiction' and its many synonyms.

 The Civilization Blaster feasts on contradictions like ravens and vultures feast on a dead corpse.
 And I mean it in the best way possible.
 Every contraction is killed on sight, just kidding, it takes some time for this to happen.
-And if it didn't it wouldn't be fun.
-The Status Quo is shook and jolted left and right.
+And if it didn't it, it wouldn't be fun.
+The Status Quo is shook and jolted left and right constantly.
 So you shouldn't expect anything to make sense at first.
 Even tough it eventually does indeed do.

 This series is pretty unique in the romantic department.
 Instead of a love triangle or a/n (unnecessary) harem, rather we have a love polygon featuring all of the main cast.
 Mahiro loves Aika (yes there's some pseudo-incest in this series).
 Hakaze loves Yoshino, Aika loves Yoshino, you know what screw it, this series should be called 'Everybody Loves Yoshino: the Series' because believe it or not they do.
 Now on a more serious note.
-This series features a pretty uncommon romance, no melodrama, mature ways of dealing with relationships and a really satisfying conclusion (or unblissful ending, depending on which pairing you were rooting for, of course).
+This series features a pretty uncommon romance, no melodrama, mature ways of dealing with relationships and a really satisfying conclusion (or an unblissful ending, depending on which pairing you were rooting for, of course).

 It's imposible to talk about the English poet and dramaturge William Shakespeare without talking about plays.
-And Zetsuen no Tempest obvious has many allusions to plays.
+And Zetsuen no Tempest obviously has many allusions to plays.
 Mahiro is based of Hamlet.
 Yoshino is based on Horatio.
 Hakaze is based around Prospero.
 And Aika is based of Ophelia.
 They're all expies of said characters but they still manage to be characters on their own, if you know what I mean.

 Even though this series questions the logic of nearly everything.
 It is pretty simple to understand once all pieces are put together.
-Don't expect everything to be answered right away and also you should expected some questions to be left unanswered, because, you know, that's how life works.
+Don't expect everything to be answered right away and you should also expect some questions to be left unanswered, because, you know, that's how life works.
 And Zetsuen no Tempest touches heavily on the 'life and death' subject.
 Sometimes saying some beautiful and touching things and sometimes reminding us of our lord and saviour Shirou Emiya's (in)famous quote "People die if the are killed'' or the apotheotic hero Kenshiro Kasumi's illustrious "Your are already dead."
 No seriously, every time someone talks about Hakaze's life status something not so smart comes out of their mouth.
 According to this series logic saying stuff such as:

 "Although you are alive, you are also dead" and "Considering the fact that you were also meant to be dead, but currently live" makes total sense.
-And no I'm not mocking the series, no sarcasm here I swear.
+And no, I'm not mocking the series, no sarcasm here I swear.
 It makes complete sense, and that's just another reason to love this series.
-Because it is pretty hard for such thing to happen in a unconventional yet satisfying way.
+Because it is pretty hard for such thing to happen in an unconventional yet satisfying way.

 •Confusing doesn't even begins to define it;